-Brainstorm a list of words that describe what you think being self-employed would be like for you.
+Brainstorm a list of words that describe what you believe being self-employed would be like for you.

 Get comfortable in a quiet space.
 Breathe deeply and relax.
 Put your hand on your heart.
 Ask your heart if it has a message for you about changing careers (or another question).
 Put your hand on your gut.
 Ask your gut the same question.
-Be alert to how your body feels and any messages that you get.
-The answers from your intuition will not come in the form of "I should...".
+Be alert to how your body feels and any messages that you get in the form of images or words.
+The answers from your intuition will not come in the form of “I should…”.
 Pay attention to the first impression and unexpected insights.
-Don't let your brain dismiss them until you've had a few days to digest the information.
+Don’t let your brain dismiss them until you’ve had a few days to digest the information.

 Prior to meditating, decide what you want to learn and pose it as a question to the Universe.
 For example: